When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 8. Cod Milt or Cod sperm sacs

-Cod milt has a buttery, custard-like texture and taste, with a subtle sweetness to it.
+Cod milt has a buttery, custard-like texture and a subtle sweetness that lingers on the palate.

 7. Rat meat